fowazalghamdi/z1x-xrp-wallet/README.md

 ## Private ripple / xrp wallet & explorer<br/>

 <br/><br/>
-### FEATURES
+### FEATURES ︻╦̵̵̿╤─ ҉~•

 👍 OS independent, runs in any browser on any device, offline and online.<br/>

 👎🚫❌ NO Centralized Orwell Authority 💩<br/>
-   -    NO Webserver, NO dns sh1t
+   -    NO Webserver, NO dns ƧΉIƬ
    -    NO centralized APP STORE

 👎🚫❌ NO obscure install procedure 💩, <br/>
-   -   You have 100% total control of your files: just download zip file from torrent p2p or public cloud storage or @ attachment or any other storage source, unzip the files in your chosen folder on a pen-drive, and open it in your browser.<br/>
+   -   You have 100% total control of your files: just download zip file from torrent p2p or public cloud storage or @ attachment or any other storage source, unzip the files in your chosen folder on a pen-drive (or wherever the 𝕱𝖀𝕮𝕶 you want), and open it in your browser.<br/>

 👍 OFFLINE safe order/transaction SIGNING<br/>